byronbytes/Tasks/SECURITY.md

 </h1>

 # Security Policy
 This is the current Security Policy for Tasks.
-Last updated on November 16th, 2021.
+Last updated on December 7th, 2021.

 ## About
-Although our application is not the most exploit-prone application, things can still happen and we take it very seriously.
+This is the guideline for reporting security vulnerabilities.
+If you have found one it is very important you report it as soon as possible before any malicious intents get to any other people.

 ## Reporting a Vulnerability
-To report any vulnerabilities, please create a new Issue using the **Security Vulnerability** template (Click [here](https://github.com/LiteTools/Tasks/issues) to go to the Issues Tab).
+To report a new vulnerability, please create a new issue using the **Security Vulnerability** template.
+Click [here](https://github.com/LiteTools/Tasks/issues) to go to the Issues Tab.

+### Notice
+Even though Tasks is more of a "local" application and does not have a public API yet, there can still be vulnerabilites within our code.

 ### Supported Versions
 These are the supported versions of Tasks.
-Please note that we will not fix vulnerabilities in older versions that are marked with the :x: sign.
+We will not fix vulnerabilities in older versions that are marked with the :x: sign.

 | Version             | Supported          | Release Date         | Discontinuation Date | Version Type |
 | :------------------ | :----------------: | :--------------:     | :------------------: | :------------------: |